 - 1 teaspoon avocado oil

-- salt, pepper, and paprika measure with your heart
+- pepper, measure with your heart

-- ½ cup short-grain rice, such as jasmine or sushi
+- ½ cup jasmine rice

-- 2 teaspoons seasoned rice vinegar (optional)
+- 2 teaspoons rice vinegar, (optional)

-- 2 sheets of nori, cut into six 3.5-inch squares
+- 2 sheets nori, cut into six 3.5-inch squares

 Instructions